ministryofjustice/data-engineering-airflow/README.md

 - `cluster.py` defines the cluster itself and a managed node group
 - `cluster_autoscaler.py` defines the cluster autoscaler Helm chart
+- `gatekeeper.py` defines the Gatekeeper Helm chart and associated policies, the rego code for which are stored in the in the `policies` directory
 - `kube2iam.py` defines the kube2iam Helm chart
-- `namespaces/airflow.py` defines a namespace on the cluster in which Airflow can run pods
+- `airflow.py` defines a namespace on the cluster in which Airflow can run pods

 The `iam` directory contains all infrastructure related to IAM:

+- `policies.py` defines a policy to allow access to the Airflow UI
 - `roles.py` defines the execution role for Airflow and the instance role used by nodes in the managed node group
 - `role_policies.py` defines the role policy for the execution role for Airflow